biranjan/hugo_site/content/post/2017-10-29-making-twitter-bot-with-r.md

   Sys.sleep(sleep_time)
 }
 ```
-As I said earlier you can do more than re-tweet this time using the *rtweet* package you can follow or favorite the tweet to without leaving your R console.
+As I said earlier you can do more than re-tweet.
+Now using the *rtweet* package you can follow or favorite the tweet without leaving your R console.
 See all the trick on the git-hub page pf [rtweet](http://rtweet.info/index.html)

 ```
 # If you want to follow the user